stat6250-s17/course-questions-wiki/week-06/README.md

 - Question (yzhu12-stat6250): What's the other programming features for manipulation data sets that the DATA step can provide?
 - Answer (yzhu12-stat6250): We can use IF-THEN/ELSE logic with DO groups and DO loops to control processing that is based on one or more conditions, specify additional data set options, process variables in arrays and use SAS functions.
 - Question (meisenbach-stat6250): When two datasets have the same variable, how do you keep just the values from the first dataset?
+- Question (rluo-stat6250): What statement can be used to prevent overwriting?

 [Course Textbook Chapter 12, Problem 9]